-Driven to Distraction by Dr. Edward M. Hallowell – Driven to Distraction is one of the benchmark works on ADHD.
+Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood by Dr. Edward M. Hallowell – Driven to Distraction is one of the benchmark works on ADHD.
 It looks at the various forms of ADHD takes, from hyperactivity to daydreaming, contradicts common myths, offers practical coping tools and discusses all the different treatment options.
 It also, and this is important, doesn’t treat ADHD as a sentence and focuses on the positives that come with the short attention span, including including high energy, intuitiveness, creativity, and enthusiasm.
 Driven to Distraction is an invaluable tool and a must read for anyone parenting a child with ADHD.
-I interviewed Dr. Hallowell on the Creating a Family radio show – Raising a Child with Attention Deficit Disorder.
+You can listen to an interview with Dr. Hallowell on the Creating a Family Radio Show/Podcast.

 Superparenting for ADD: An Innovative Approach to Raising Your Distracted Child by Dr. Edward M. Hallowell & Dr. Peter S. Jensen – In Driven to Distraction, Dr. Hallowell focusses on what ADHD is.
 In Superparenting for ADD, he focuses on how to best raise children with ADD.
 Superparenting for ADD is a practical guide that offers specific techniques and strategies and helps parents create an environment that will help their children thrive.
+This game plan including unconditional love, focusing on the mirror traits and creating an environment in which a child can safely take risks.
 A must read!